eazow/knowledge-hierarchy/english/new-concept-english/3/Lesson_07_Mutilated_ladies.md

 "So long as there's something to identify, we will give people their money back," said a spokeswoman for the Bank.

-"Last year, we paid $1.5m on 21,000 claims."
+"Last year, we paid £1.5m on 21,000 claims."

-`Damaged bank notes.`

-`The Queen's head appears on English bank notes, and 'lady' refers to this.`
+`Damaged bank notes.
+The Queen's head appears on English bank notes, and 'lady' refers to this.`